flaaaing/DiscordJS-v13-Template/README.md

 # DiscordJS v13 Template

+This templetes offer:

-- This template have: Events and Commands Handlers.
+- Events and Commands Handlers.
-- You need to have installed: Node 16.x.x or a higher version
+- Examples of the commands.
+- Ping and Avatar command.

 # Installation

+- You need to have installed: Node 16.x.x or a higher version.
 - Clone the repository, or you can create your own using the template function (on GitHub)
 - To install all the packages use `npm i`
 - In the `.env` file paste your token.